-1. Make a transfer plan
+1. Prepare your transfer plan

-Research majors and admission requirements
+Research majors and their admission requirements

-- Compare majors: Required courses by department »
+- Compare required courses by major

 UW's list of equivalent classes at Washington community and technical colleges.

-- UW Academic Planning Worksheets »
+- UW Academic planning worksheets

 Note: While General Chemistry II will sometimes transfer as Chemistry 1XX, students who complete General Chemistry I & II* with accompanying lab at a Washington State Community College will satisfy the admission and graduation requirements for the CEE, ISE, MSE and ME departments.

 *Courses such as Chemical Concepts, Introductory Chemistry and Chemistry Prep classes will not satisfy this requirement.

 Meet with your current college adviser to plan your coursework

 Many of the courses you will need are part of sequences, and since some courses will be offered only certain quarters, it is critical to know the timing of the course offerings at your college.
 Be proactive to ensure that you are taking prerequesite courses so you will be ready come application time.